HHS/simpler-grants-gov/documentation/decisions/adr/00NN-deployment-service.md

 Object storage built to retrieve any amount of data from anywhere.

 - **Pros**
-  - Suitable to host static websites, our use current use-case
+  - Suitable to host static websites, our current use-case
   - Highly scalable with unlimited storage space
   - Extremely cost-effective with pay-as-needed pricing model
   - Highly durable with storage redundancy in multiple locations